Hallway-Inc/AvatarWebKit/README.md

 ### What’s the best place to reach out for support?

-We are active daily on our  and can help with any problems you may have!
-If discord doesn’t work for you, reach out to
+We are active daily on our Discord channel and can help with any problems you may have!
+If discord doesn’t work for you, reach out to us via emails listed below.

 # Contact Us

 Our team is primarily in U.S. timezones, but we are pretty active on Discord and over email!
-We've love to hear your thoughts, feedback, ideas or provide any support you need.
+We'd love to hear your thoughts, feedback, ideas or provide any support you need.

 [Discord](https://discord.gg/jYCHaMASz7)